wf1101/video-store-consumer/README.md

 - On the customer list page, I can see a list of all customers
 - From the customer list, I can "select" a customer.
 My customer selection will continue to be visible as I navigate the app.
 - Given I have selected a movie and a customer, I can check out the selected movie for the selected customer
+  - NOTE: a checkout is between ONE movie and ONE customer

 ### The React Router